Diverse smallpox strains were widespread in the Viking Age, new study reveals - KVIA

 The study’s results left researchers hopeful for the future, and motivated to learn more about viral genomes.

-“The last 40 to 50 years have been exceptionally quiet for us, because we’ve had such tremendous progress in medical research, the combination of vaccines and antibiotics,” Sikora said.
+“The last 40 to 50 years have been exceptionally quiet for us, because we’ve had such tremendous progress in medical research, the combination of vaccines and antibiotics,” Sikora said about the occurrence of viral pandemics.

 “The eradication of smallpox gives us hope for the current situation,” Mühlemann told CNN, emphasizing how through vaccinations we were able to eradicate this deadly disease.